owoaladetemitope-star/cyber-security-login-analysis/README.md

 # Cyber Threat Detection System

 ## Overview
 This project simulates a real world Security Operations Center (SOC) system that monitors login activity to detect potential cyber threats such as brute force attacks and suspicious user behavior.
 It analyzes authentication logs, identifies hig-risk entities, and generates actionable alerts through an interactive dashboard.
+The project also applies data analysis techniques to uncover patterns, trends, and anomalies in login behavior, making it relevant for both cybersecurity and data focused roles.

 ## Key Features